shadeed/rtl-styling/posts/rtl-styling.md

 }
 ```

-As you see, I used CSS Logical properties instead of `left` and `right`.
-Next step is the "See All" link.
-Notice that there is an arrow at the end of it.
-Below are the requirements for it:
+As you can see, I’ve used CSS logical properties, instead of `left` and `right`.

+The next step is the “See All” link.
+Notice the arrow at the end of it.
+Below are its requirements:
-- The arrow color should be changed on hover.
+- The arrow’s color should change on hover.
-- The arrow should be translated to the right on hover.
+- The arrow should animate to the right on hover.

-I chose to use inline SVG for that purpose.
-When I tried to add a translate animation to the arrow, I thought about RTL.
-There is no logical property for it and I need to explore other solutions.
-The one that I got is animating margins.
+I chose to use inline SVG for this purpose.
+When I added a `translate` animation to the arrow, I thought about RTL.
+There is no logical property for this, and I needed to explore other solutions.
+One solution I came up with was to animate the margins.

 ```css
 .c-link svg {